galaxyproject/training-material/topics/variant-analysis/tutorials/mapping-by-sequencing/tutorial.md

 >    >   from both sides for the linkage analysis.
 >    >
 >    {: .comment}
 > With these settings, we base the linkage analysis on crossed-in variants
 > only, *i.e.*, the tool will look for variants, for which the L*er* sample
 > appears homozygous mutant, and determine the contribution of each such
 > variant allele to the recombinant pool highlighting regions of low
->    contribution, *i.e.*, with suspected linkage to the causative variant, in
+> contribution, *i.e.*, with suspected linkage to the causative variant, in its
->    its output.
+> output.
+>
-> 4. Run the job, which will generate two datasets, one with linkage tables
+> Running this job will generate two datasets, one with linkage tables for each
->    for each chromosome in the *A. thaliana* genome, one with graphical
+> chromosome in the *A. thaliana* genome, one with graphical representations
->    representations of the data.
+> of the data.
 >
 > > ### {% icon question %} Questions
 > >